carbon-language/carbon-lang/llvm/docs/LangRef.rst

    Allow floating-point contraction (e.g. fusing a multiply followed by an addition into a fused multiply-and-add).

+``afn``
+   Approximate functions - Allow substitution of approximate calculations for functions (sin, log, sqrt, etc).
+See floating-point intrinsic definitions for places where this can apply to LLVM's intrinsic math functions.

+``reassoc``
+   Allow reassociation transformations for floating-point instructions.
+   This may dramatically change results in floating point.

 ``fast``
-   Fast - Allow algebraically equivalent transformations that may dramatically change results in floating point (e.g. reassociate).
-This flag implies all the others.
+   This flag implies all of the others.

 .. _uselistorder: